Nozbe/Michael.team/en/_posts/2026-02-05-callsheet.md

 ### [🎬 Callsheet PL][cp]

-Basically the same Shortcut, but enhanced for Poland as it also asks ChatGPT about the official title in Polish.
+Basically the same Shortcut, but a little enhanced for our internal use at [Nadgryzieni podcast](/pl/nadgryzieni):

+1. It asks ChatGPT about the official title in Polish
+2. It asks for Rotten Tomaatoes score (Critics/People)

 So in the above example I'd get:

-> The Hunt for Red October (Polowanie na Czerwony Październik) (PY) https://www.themoviedb.org/movie/1669

-So with Polish official title in the brackets.

-### [🎬 Callsheet PL + RT][ct]

-I've also created a version, where it also asks for Rotten Tomaatoes score (Critics/People):

 > The Hunt for Red October (Polowanie na Czerwony Październik) (PY) https://www.themoviedb.org/movie/1669 🍅88/76